aspose-words/Aspose.Words-for-Java/README.md

 ##How to use the Examples?

 Firstly make sure that you have downloaded and extracted the latest version of [Aspose.Words for Java](http://www.aspose.com/community/files/72/java-components/aspose.words-for-java/category1378.aspx).
-It’s recommended extracting the Aspose.Words for Java archive to the same location as the examples to ensure all dependencies in the examples can be located.
+Itï¿½s recommended extracting the Aspose.Words for Java archive to the same location as the examples to ensure all dependencies in the examples can be located.

 Download the examples from the above link.
 The .project and .classpath files are provided to allow easy import of the examples for use in IntelliJ IDEA, Eclipse and NetBeans.